 Tried but failed

 If strong-willed and aided by a good support system, the quitter stays put within a few weeks.
-Adults can emerge victorious and help destroy the smoking and asthma problems.
-Buy NuLife Chewettes online for quit smoking.
+Adults can emerge victorious and help destroy smoking and asthma problems.
+Buy NuLife Chewettes online to quit smoking.

 Max Jones